Why do my URLs have parameters like ?noredirect=es_ES, ?noredirect=fr_FR and ?noredirect=en_US?

 How to exclude some content from translation?

-That is a common issue of a customizable WordPress installation.
+That is a common issue with a customizable WordPress installation.
 Since the WP Connector cannot guess what should be translated and what should not be translated, then the WP Connector uses the "greedy" approach - to ingest as much as possible content.

 The first step should be to figure out a field name that contains unwanted content.